 So now I don’t go shopping.
 I know it will only lead me to impulse buy.
-Instead, I look at my list above to see what I need—for example right now the only pieces I’m shopping for are the perfect white tee, the perfect black sweater, and the perfect hat for summer—and then I look at my Pinterest board to see the exact item I’m looking for.
+Instead, I look at my list above to see what I need and then I look at my Pinterest board to see the exact item I’m looking for.
 I might spend an entire year searching for the perfect product, never compromising until I find the exact item I’m looking for.

 If it’s not perfect, wait

 There were a couple of times that I needed something time sensitive and so I made a rash decision.
 For example, last summer I tried to find the perfect hat, and I wanted to find that perfect hat before my girlfriends and I went to France.
 Rashly, I bought a hat.
 But it wasn’t the perfect hat.
 When I came back I regretted that I had bought it and wished I had waited to find the perfect one.
-Which now I am still trying to find.
+Which took me another two years to find.
 Rather than buying something temporary and then replacing it, I wish that I had waited and just bought the perfect thing when I found it.